AkiraKaneshiro/thinkful-mentor/python/flask/README.md

-Here are some Flask apps.
+Here are some toy flask applications that demonstrate individually, various techniques used in web applications.

-General notes to get these running:
-+ They all use the same requirements.txt file, which is in the same folder as this readme.

-+ Generally, copy example-env if it exists (not all projects have one) to .env, modify it for your system, and run 'source .env' to get the environment setup.
-You can also checkout autoenv.

-+ The environment variables in .env will need to be setup as heroku config variables for your app.
+## FAQ
+<i>What is the <b>example-env</b> file I see in some of these repositories?</i>
+This might be a hack!
+I needed a place to store variables that I didn't want to end up in the git repository, like SECRET_KEY.
+What I do is copy example-env to .env, and then add .env to my .gitignore.
+I then run 'source .env' to get the environment variables set.